- Can You Sue Someone for Emotional Trauma?

 Accessing Support for Emotional Distress

 Feeling grief and stress following an unexpected traumatic incident is normal, and these emotions will pass with time.
-However, when the event is so horrific it causes you to develop a psychological or psychiatric ailment, you will require professional support.
+However, when the event is so horrific it causes you to develop a mental injury that will require professional support.
 While a lawyer can help you access financial resources to give you the space to take time off work and recuperate, a mental illness professional will help you get your life back on track.

-Furthermore, accessing medical support is an essential first step in managing your damaged emotions.
+Furthermore, seeking medical treatement is an essential first step in managing your damaged emotions.
 Your doctor will help you with the physical symptoms of psychological distress and refer you to an emotional disorder specialist for further treatment.
 Additionally, their documentation and treatment records will be valuable evidence if you decide to pursue your legal right to compensation.

 Joining an Emotional Distress Support Group